javaee/woodstock/visual-web-nbsuite/README.txt

+2007-08-16 This directory structure is obsolete and will be deleted.
+Please see ide-plugins/netbeans/woodstock-suite.

 This directory contains scripts and artifacts that allow Project Woodstock components to be installed into the NetBeans IDE.
 It therefore assumes that you have a version of the IDE to work with.
 Building this subtree without